Special Interest Vehicle Concession Scheme guide

 Street rods and hot rods—proof of eligibility

-Club membership—You are required to provide evidence of current membership with the Australian Street Rod Federation (ASRF) at the time of application and retain current membership while registered under the scheme.
-Compliance with this requirement may be verified at any time by TMR officers.
+Club membership—You are required to provide evidence of current membership with the Australian Street Rod Federation (ASRF) at the time of application.
+This membership must be maintained while the vehicle is registered under the scheme.

 Compliance—Street rods must comply with all the specifications contained in the ASRF Queensland Street Rod Guidelines.